stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ## Summary

-In this chapter we:
+In this chapter we improved the render loop by:

-- Factored out a reusable render loop component.

-- Factored out the application loop.
+- Factoring out the various aspects of the application and render loops into separate, reusable components.

-- Integrated the GLFW window event queue and implemented a means of gracefully terminating the demo.
+- Integration of the GLFW window event queue and implemented a means of gracefully terminating the demo.

-- Implemented new framework support for playable media and animations.

-- Implemented synchronisation to ensure that the frame rendering is correctly synchronised within the pipeline and across the work queues.
+- Implementation of Vulkan synchronisation to safely utilise the multi-threaded rendering pipeline.